hallowshaw/Speech-Emotion-Recognition-with-MFCC/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](./LICENSE) file for details.

 ## Acknowledgments
 Inspiration for the project from various open-source emotion recognition research.
-Thanks to the creators of the datasets and libraries used in this project.
+I took help from [this Kaggle notebook on Speech Emotion Recognition](https://www.kaggle.com/code/shivamburnwal/speech-emotion-recognition).